calvium/react-native-device-screen-switcher/README.md

  }
 ```

+# In Production

+In production builds the `<ScreenSwitcher>` component simply passes through the child components without changing them using the same method as the `react-redux` `<Provider>` component.

+This means it's not necessary to remove `<ScreenSwitcher>` from your root component for production builds.

 # Similar libraries

 This library was inspired by https://github.com/machadogj/react-native-layout-tester, which performs a similar function by running your app on an iPad.